 Assessment

-In 2024, scores will continue to be confidential and will be provided per module or asset class/strategy, with no overall organisation score given.
+In 2025, scores will continue to be confidential.
+There will be no overall organisational score; instead, scores will be provided per module or asset class / strategy.

-To read more about the assessment process, please see How investors are assessed on their reporting.
+To read more about the assessment process, please see Reporting outputs.

 FREQUENTLY ASKED QUESTIONS